xietianshu/IsaacLab/docs/source/deployment/docker.rst

     Error response from daemon: invalid mount config for type "bind": bind source path does not exist: /tmp/.X11-unix

 This means that the folder/files are either not present or not accessible on the host machine.
-The portion of the docker-compose.yaml that enables this is commented out by default, so this shouldn't happen unless it has been altered.
 This usually happens when you have multiple docker versions installed on your machine.
 To fix this, you can try the following:

 * Remove all docker versions from your machine.